robertalexa/U6143_ssd1306/README.md

 C_HostName_IP - updated to display the host name on top and added a 4th display in the loop containing the IP address.

+C_StaticHostName_IP - updated to only display the hostname and IP address.

 ## Preparation
 ```bash